nils-hamel/eratosthene-suite/README.md

 </p>
 <br />

-This evolution lead to a much richer framework able to ensure the continuity between the scales, the time and the different types of model.
-As an example, the following image shows example of communication between different type of data :
+This evolution lead to a much richer framework able to ensure the continuity between space, time and the different types of model.
+As an example, the following image shows example of communication between different type of data such as vector models and point-based models :

 <br />
 <p align="center">